-For even thickness, set down a 10″ piece of plastic wrap on your counter.
+Place a 10″ piece of plastic wrap on your counter.
 Place 1-2 chicken breasts on top, then set another piece of plastic wrap right on top.
-Using the flat side of a kitchen mallet, lightly strike the chicken breast(s) from the center, moving outward to create a uniform piece of meat.
-Strive for ¾” thickness.
+Using the flat side of a kitchen mallet, lightly strike the chicken breast(s) from the center, moving outward to create a uniform shape.
+Aim for ¾” thickness.
 Repeat the process with the remaining breasts.

 Grilling Cilantro-Lime Chicken Breasts:

--Place the marinated chicken breast on the grill, close the lid and cook for 5-7 minutes per side, or until the internal temperature reaches 165 degrees F. Reduce heat if needed, or move chicken off to a cooler part of the grill, and continue cooking over indirect heat.
+Place the marinated chicken breast on the grill, close the lid, and cook for 5-7 minutes per side, or until the internal temperature reaches 165 degrees F. Reduce heat if needed, or move the chicken off to a cooler part of the grill, and continue cooking over indirect heat.

 Store your leftover grilled chicken breasts in an airtight container in the refrigerator for up to 4 days after preparation.

 Grilled Cilantro-Lime Chicken Breasts